 When my friend’s mother overheard me telling her daughter what to do, she went to my mother and complained I was being bossy.
 But my mother understood, bless her.
 I was just doing my job.

 My friend had asked me to create stories for our Barbie dolls.
 In fact, all my friends asked me to do create stories for them.

 I would create sets and plot lines, and we'd act out scenes for eight hours at a time.
-Dead serious about character development, too - not easy when the actors are plastic.
+I was dead serious about character development, too - which is not easy when your actors are plastic.
 And I took it as a personal challenge to get my friends to like their Meg dolls as much as their Barbies and Kens.
 My solution?
 Create a fabulous story line just for Meg.
 Uh, oh.
 A guy doll for Meg?
 No problem!
 I grabbed my brother's G.I.
 Joe.
-Yes, yes, he was shorter than Meg, but Joe had way better pecs than Ken.
+Yes, yes, he was shorter than Meg, but G.I.
+Joe had way better pecs than Ken.

 Also had another skill that made me the hit of the neighborhood: I was the only one who could do guy voices for the male dolls.
 Quite a skill for a five-year old.

 Fast forward to my excruciatingly boring years at an all-girl Catholic elementary school.
 While there, my best friend and I created what we called, "The Story”.
 Used mostly as a device to daydream about boys, she and I would trade off telling "The Story” - an uncomplicated tale of two fabulously well-dressed, jet-setting female spies who traveled the world on the arms of their James Bondian boyfriends.
 One day I stopped the story line to pass it off to her to continue – as we always had - but instead, she said, "No, Meredith.
 You keep telling it.
 You're the real story teller."